Cannes: Sola Media Boards Norwegian Animation ‘Anchors Up’

 Germany’s Sola Media has taken worldwide distribution rights to Norwegian animated feature “Anchors Up: Boat to the Rescue.”
 Sola will present first footage from the film to buyers at the Cannes Film Market.

-“Anchors Up” sees Elias, a young rescue boat, pull off a brave rescue mission, which sees him hailed as a hero and headhunted for a new job in the big harbour, leaving his old life and friends behind.
-But when Elias discovers that a local gang is mining an illegal precious metal that has the power to alter the weather he realizes that what he most needs to expose the mining operation is the help of his old friends.
+“Anchors Up” sees Elias pull off a brave rescue mission, which sees him hailed as a hero and headhunted for a new job in the big harbor, leaving his old life and friends behind.
+But when Elias discovers that a local gang is mining an illegal precious metal that has the power to alter the weather, he realizes that what he most needs to expose the mining operation is the help of his old friends.

-“‘Anchors Up’ is a fun, suspenseful film with heart for the whole family, with a universal message that ‘together we are stronger,’” says Solveig Langeland, managing director of Sola Media.
+“‘Anchors Up’ is a fun, suspenseful film with heart for the whole family, with a universal message that ‘together we are stronger,’” said Solveig Langeland, managing director of Sola Media.

 It is directed by Simen Alsvik and William John Ashurst and produced by Slåttebrek for Norwegian animation house Animando in co-production with leading Scandinavian animation studio Qvisten Animation.
 The film is scheduled for a wide release in Scandinavia by SF Film in October this year.